-APC Cement was established to engage in the manufacture of cement.
-As at December 31, 2023, the Company is still in the pre-operating stage.
+APC Cement was incorporated in November 1994 to engage in the manufacture of cement.
+As at December 31, 2024, APC Cement is still in the pre-operating stage.

-PRC Magma
+PRC-Magma

-PRC Magma was established to engage in the business of exploration, development, and processing of renewable and non-renewable energy resources, including but not limited to wind power, solar power, hydropower, biofuels, biomass, and coal; exploration, mining and processing of metalliferous and non-metalliferous mineral and ore resources; trading and supply of energy and mineral resources; and generation of electric power using energy resources.
-In 2010, PRC Magma was awarded a GRESC for Bontoc Mainit-Sadanga in Mountain Province and Buguias-Tinoc in Benguet and Ifugao Provinces.
+PRC-Magma was established to engage in the business of exploration, development, and processing of renewable and non-renewable energy resources, including but not limited to wind power, solar power, hydropower, biofuels, biomass, and coal; exploration, mining and processing of metalliferous and non-metalliferous mineral and ore resources; trading and supply of energy and mineral resources; and generation of electric power using energy resources.
+In 2010, PRC-Magma was awarded a GRESC for Bontoc Mainit-Sadanga in Mountain Province and Buguias-Tinoc in Benguet and Ifugao Provinces.
 In 2015, the service contracts were terminated due to the delays in the implementation of the approved work program and failure to make any discovery before the end of the fifth (5th) Contract Year.

-As at December 31, 2023 and 2022, the Group is still evaluating new business opportunities for its non-operating subsidiaries.
+As at December 31, 2024 and 2023, the Group is still evaluating new business opportunities for its non-operating subsidiaries.